Blandaxt/PersoanlAuth/README.md

 *Tech Used:* HTML, CSS, JavaScript, Node.js, Express, and Passport.js

+I made this site by first taking my last project OAuth as a [basis](https://github.com/Blandaxt/express-auth).
+Then changed the pictures and added my topic which is dolphins.
+Then i added image tags to my sign up page and other ejs page.
+Then i added a video tag to my profile page.
+Then i edited all my ejs files to include the topic which is dolphins.
+Finally i edited my .gitignore file so i do not upload any node modules and other json packages.

 ## Optimization:

 If i had more time, i would include better CSS styling to my template engine files.
 I would also include a date and time for each comment posted. i would so add and icon for each user so that they can have a bit more identification when posting a comment.